-Addendum (see Exhibit B to the City Council Resolution Adopting the Specific Plan)
+Addendum (see Exhibit B to PC Resolution 2018-002)

-An Addendum was prepared for public review on January 5, 2018 identifying line text edits to the Draft Specific Plan released on September 28, 2017.
-The Addendum, which was presented to the Planning Commission on January 18th, responded to comments on the Draft Specific Plan received internally (from City staff and/or Raimi + Associates) and from the public, local business community, City Council, Planning Commission, CAC, TAC, and public agencies.
-There were 21 written comments received since September 28, 2017 on the Draft Specific Plan, but the Addendum addressed the ones which were substantive and corrects errors and omissions.
+An Addendum has been prepared identifying line text edits to the Draft Specific Plan, which was publicly released on September 28, 2017.
+The Addendum responds to comments on the Draft Specific Plan received internally (from City staff and/or Raimi + Associates) and from the public, local business community, City Council, Planning Commission, CAC, TAC, and public agencies.
+There were 21 written comments received since September 28, 2017 on the Draft Specific Plan, but the Addendum addresses the ones which are substantive and correct errors and omissions.